 Homeopathy is a nontraditional treatment based on stimulating the body’s ability to heal itself with the help of natural remedies.
 The principle idea of homeopathy is treating like with like, using small doses of a substance that in large doses would cause the condition being treated.

-The natural substances that are used in homeopathic treatment trigger minor symptoms similar to the disease, and the body then goes to work fighting them off.
+The goal of homeopathic treatment is to use natural substances to trigger minor symptoms similar to the disease.
+The body then goes to work fighting them off.
 For example, someone with a cough could be treated with natural medicine that also causes a cough.

 Hans Burch Gram, a Danish-American, is generally credited with bringing homeopathy to the U.S. in the early 1800s.
 In a 2007 National Health Interview Survey that included complementary and alternative medicine, approximately 3.9 million U.S. adults and about 900,000 children used homeopathy during the previous year.

 Clinical trials of homeopathy show that the therapy cannot prevent or treat cancer, but it may help some people cope with pain, reduce swelling, promote bruise healing and ease osteoarthritis.